Juptune/juptune/README.md

 This library is super alpha, please don't use it for any serious work.

-The latest Github release will contain packages for a few Linux distros, however if you want the latest changes or if there's no release for your distro, you can manually pull down and build Juptune:
+There's a few distros which Juptune already has packages for, but if you still want to build it locally then:

 ```bash
 your-package-manager install meson